 - Travel Insurance

 - Gratuities to local guides

-Disclaimer: We do our utmost to ensure that information posted on our website is correct at the time of publication, however trip details are subject to change without notice by the suppliers and operators involved.
+Information posted on our website is correct at the time of publication, however trip details are subject to change without notice by the suppliers and operators involved.
 We update the information as soon as possible when changes are advised to us, however, we cannot assume responsibility for such changes made by the suppliers and operators.